AlexuLag/go-design-patterns/README.md

 #### State
 - **State Classic**: Implementation of the State pattern that allows an object to alter its behavior when its internal state changes.
 The example demonstrates a light switch that can be in On or Off states.
 - **State Rules**: Alternative implementation using a rules-based approach with a finite state machine.
 Demonstrates a phone system with states like OffHook, Connecting, Connected, OnHold, and OnHook.
+- **State Switch**: Implementation using a switch statement to handle state transitions.
+Demonstrates a code lock system with states Locked, Failed, and Unlocked, showing how to handle state changes in a more procedural way.

 ### Creational Patterns